Work With Us

 Strategic Grants

-Grants will be made in accordance with the Foundation’s goal of seeing upward mobility from poverty for the youth and families in Rochester, N.Y., in two ways: by increasing housing stability and by increasing trauma-informed practices.
+Grants are made in accordance with the Foundation’s goal of seeing upward mobility from poverty for the youth and families in Rochester, N.Y., in two ways: by increasing housing stability and by increasing trauma-informed practices which can help families stabilize and be better able to secure and maintain housing.
 We look to support work that uses one of the outlined approaches to catalyzing change: Capacity Building, Collaboration, Prevention, and Advocacy.

-We have added an enhanced emphasis on racial equity in our community investments after mass racial justice movements brought added clarity and urgency to the work, which was spurred on in 2020 and continues to the present.
+We added an emphasis on racial equity and justice in our community investments after the recent mass movement for racial justice brought added clarity and urgency to the work (the movement for Black lives that catalyzed in 2020 and continues to the present).

 2/